 Secondary hyperparathyroidism can be diagnosed with simple blood tests and these will reveal low or normal blood calcium, raised parathyroid hormone.
 Bone density scans (DXA) and X-rays may be used to look for osteomalacia.
 These tests can all be carried out as an outpatient.

 Secondary hyperparathyroidism is often initially treated medically rather than surgically.
 Typically, the underlying cause of the condition needs to be treated, rather than the hyperparathyroidism itself, by correcting vitamin D deficiency or treating chronic kidney disease, for example.

 Secondary hyperparathyroidism is usually treated with calcium and/or vitamin D supplements, which have no noted side-effects if taken as directed by a doctor or pharmacist.

-Secondary hyperparathyroidism can increase the risk of broken bones because of the excess parathyroid hormone secretion.
+Untreated secondary hyperparathyroidism can increase the risk of broken bones.
 Patients with kidney disease can develop a bone disease (renal osteodystrophy) which, may cause bone pain, weakness and fractures resulting from the failure of the kidneys to maintain normal phosphate and calcium levels.

-A good diet with plenty of vitamin D and calcium and safe sunlight exposure is recommended along with daily exercise, which will help to protect against bone loss.
-Hyperparathyroidism, if left untreated, can cause loss of bone mass and increase the risk of fractures.
+A good diet with plenty of vitamin D and calcium, and safe sunlight exposure is recommended along with daily exercise, which will help to protect against bone loss.